Reflections on the Origins of Religious Thought

 The six basic functions associated with religion can be described succinctly:

-Taken together, answers to Ultimate Questions, explanations of the natural world, and ways of interceding with the divine, result in beliefs.
+Taken together, answers to the great questions, explanations of the natural world, and ways of interceding with the divine, result in beliefs.
 The three remaining functions relate to the social contract that exists between an individual and society.
-While religious beliefs are largely unique to an individual, religion, in the larger sense, is a group activity.
 Not all faith traditions pursue each function to the same degree.
-Systems such as Confucianism and Shinto place strong emphasis on harmony and community stability while leaving the pondering of Great Questions up to the individual.
+Systems such as Confucianism and Shinto place strong emphasis on harmony and community stability while leaving the pondering of great questions up to the individual.
 Buddhism places a strong emphasis on moral behavior and encourages individuals to seek their own path to transcendence (connecting with the supernatural).
+Religious beliefs are largely unique to an individual as they are not based on objective, reproducible evidence, and thus cannot easily be shared.
+Religion, on the other hand, is a group activity.

 The functions provided by religion tend not to be stand-alone attributes, but are interrelated, often in complex ways.
-Each of these attributes also can be provided by other societal institutions and functions.
-Philosophy, shorn of specific religious trappings, addresses the Great Questions of human life.
+From an evolutionary perspective, the complex interrelationship between these functions demonstrates that religion and religious behaviors did not have a single cause.
+Each of these functions also can be provided by other societal institutions and functions.
+Philosophy, shorn of specific religious trappings and supernatural agents, addresses the great questions of human life.
 Various meditative practices outside of any formal religious context can provide the practitioner with a sense of connection to a higher plane of existence.
 Science has been shown to do a much better job than religious beliefs and traditions when it comes to understanding the natural world.
-However, science fails as a tool when it comes to answering “ultimate questions”.
-Cavanaugh (2007) shows convincingly that many human social systems and philosophies - such as nationalism, communism, rationalism, fascism - can mimic religion in promoting individual or community identity and stability, and imposing specific required behaviors.
-These “-isms”, however, fall short when it comes to answering Great Questions or providing methods for interceding/connecting with the divine.
-Thus, while religion is not necessary for a full, meaningful life, it is the only human institution which addresses all six functions in one set of practices.
+However, science fails as a tool when it comes to answering “ultimate questions.”
+Cavanaugh (2007) shows convincingly that many human social systems and philosophies - such as nationalism, communism, rationalism, fascism - can mimic religion in promoting individual or community identity and stability, including the imposition of specific required behaviors.
+These “-isms”, however, fall short when it comes to answering the great questions or providing methods for interceding/connecting with the divine.
+Thus, while religion is not necessary for a full and meaningful life, it is the only human institution which provides for all six functions in one set of practices.

 Death and Other Ultimate Questions

-Psychologists have long known that one of, if not the most fundamental needs we all have is for identity - to belong and to know that we exist.
+Psychologists have long known that one of, if not the most fundamental of needs we all have is for identity, to belong and to know that we exist.
 It’s part of our awareness of self: self-awareness = consciousness = identity.
 Most of us derive this identity from our social groups.
 I am... and I belong to... are extremely comforting sentiments.
-Early people derived their identities through association with their families and tribal groups, much the same way we derive ours from family, friends, job, church, clubs, schools, and communities.
+We also look to our social interactions to validate our identity.
+Early people derived their identities through association with their extended families and tribal groups, much the same way we derive ours from family, friends, job, church, clubs, schools, and communities.
 This is why banishment was, and still is, such an effective punishment amongst tribal groups.
 If you are banished from the only group that gives you your identity, you became a non-entity.
 In those traditional cultures that still practice banishment, the usual end result is that the banished individual loses all will to live, and literally curls up and dies.

-Death is the ultimate loss of identity - the great unknown - a fundamental driver of fear.
+Death is the ultimate loss of identity - the great unknown.
 At the same time, death was a common experience to early hunting and gathering peoples.
 The hunter’s prey went from vital and struggling one moment to inert the next.
 And so too it was with people.
 A person or animal who died never came back again.
 But, paradoxically, life came from death.
-When the great kudu died it meant that the hunters’ family would continue to eat and thrive.
+When the antelope died it meant that the hunters’ family would continue to eat and thrive.
 Green shoots were seen to spring forth from the ashes of a wild fire.
 Leaves reappeared on the winter skeletons of trees.
 Truly, death was a deep mystery and a source of awe and fear.
-These observations led to the greatest of the Great (or “ultimate”) Questions - what happens to us when we die?
+These observations led to the greatest of the Great (or “Ultimate”) Questions - what happens to us when we die?
 When grandma closed her eyes for the last time, and the warmth left her body, where did her life force go?
+Her physical body is still here, unchanged, but whatever it was that made her Grandma is gone.
 What happened to her stories?
 Her memories?
 Was grandma only the flesh and bones of the person we knew; or was there something more?
 Surely these important people just didn’t disappear - for if they did, that would mean that we too, in our time, just disappear.

 Intentional burials, whether with specific material “offerings” or not, are a sign of deep reflection on the nature of death, and the importance of the deceased in the lives of the group.
+The few Neanderthal burials that have been discovered are simple in construction – a few flowers placed in the grave, and traces of ocher suggesting an attempt to put color back into the skin of the corpse.
+Burials for early homo sapiens are more elaborate in terms of the careful arrangement of the remains and the variety and sophistication of the objects placed in the grave (hunting tools, jewelery, carved figurines).
 Clearly, burials are not just a desire to dispose of a corpse.
 That can be done simply by dragging the body out into the forest or the vedlt and letting nature’s efficient recycling services go to work.
 Instead, our ancestors could imagine their own inevitable futures; how would we want our remains dealt with?
 There was always the possibility that the life spirit or animating force still resided somewhere within the cold flesh.
-Or, what about early counterparts of modern foraging peoples who believe that consuming certain parts of an animal transfers that animal’s abilities or spirit to the eater?
+Did they believe, as some modern cultures do, that consuming certain parts of an animal transfers that animal’s abilities or spirit to the eater?
 The body needed to be kept intact and away from scavengers - just in case.
 In modern foraging societies, death is not viewed as the cessation of the life spirit, but is usually considered to result in the joining of the deceased’s spirit with a body of ancestral spirits who very much still have an existence.
-It is not unreasonable to imagine that similar belief systems were created by our earliest ancestors to explain, and overcome the fear of, death.
+It is not unreasonable to imagine that similar belief systems were created by our earliest ancestors to explain, and overcome the fear of death.
 This is religion at its most basic.
+Answering the question of death in a positive way may have been a psychological necessity once we were forced to confront our own mortality.

-Besides death, other ultimate questions also occupied our ancestors’ minds.
+Besides death, other great questions also occupied our ancestors’ minds.
 Where does my life spirit come from?
-Why am I here and is there a purpose to life?
+Why am I here, and is there a purpose to life?
 Why do bad things happen to good people (and vice versa)?
-An ultimate question is one which cannot be answered by factual, objective information; by observation and testing.
+An ultimate question is one which cannot be answered by factual, objective information; by observation or testing.
 Answers to ultimate questions thus become matters of faith.

 Interceding with the Supernatural

-Early people, seated at night around a fire, were convinced that there were forces that controlled the natural world.
-How else could the sun set, the moon rise, and the rain fall?
-What made the thunder, and caused the return of life to the trees after the winter’s cold?
-Some natural phenomena are regular and predictable (e.g., sunrise, the phases of the moon, the change of seasons); others are sporadic and even threatening (e.g., tornados, floods, wildfires).
-The capricious nature of nature must have struck a resonant chord with our ancestors.
-Regularity broken by short sporadic bursts of anger were characteristic of a basic human temperament.
-It was easier to understand the vagaries of the natural world if it was assumed that these controlling forces - or “spirits” - were imbued with human characteristics (including our own foibles).
+Early people, seated at night around a fire, were convinced that there were supernatural forces that controlled the natural world.
+How else could the sun set, the moon rise day after day with no visible agents involved?
+Why did some clouds produce rain and others not?
+What made the lightning and the frightening thunder, and caused the return of life to the trees after the winter’s cold?
+Some natural phenomena are regular and predictable (e.g., sunrise, the phases of the moon, the change of seasons); others are sporadic and even threatening (e.g., earthquakes, tornados, floods, wildfires).
 Lightning was known for its power to kill, and the thunder was terrifying; but lightning also gave fire.
 Fire gave people greater control over the world in which they lived, and as a result, lives became safer, longer and more comfortable.
 Thus, the spirit behind the lightning was at once both fearsome and benevolent.
 However, control of fire required very specific actions; constant feeding, and protection from the rain.
 If it went out, a major effort was required to rekindle it.
 The fire “spirit” needed to be coaxed and appeased in specific ways.
 Being able to control fire would have resulted in search for control over other aspects of nature as well.
-People sought ways to intercede with different aspects of the supernatural.
+The apparent capriciousness of nature must have struck a resonant chord with our ancestors.
+Regularity, broken by short, sporadic bursts of anger, was characteristic of a basic human temperament.
+It was easier to understand the vagaries of the natural world if it was assumed that these controlling forces - or “spirits” - were imbued with human characteristics (including our own foibles).
+People sought ways to intercede with the different “humanized” aspects of the supernatural.

 Why would we think that appeasement of, or a connection with these forces would be possible?
 As noted by astronomer, Carl Sagan, in one of his Gifford Lectures, presented in 1985 (Sagan, 2006, pp 177-178):